temporalio/documentation/docs-src/clusters/how-to-set-up-mysql-visibility-store.md

       #...
     mysql-visibility:
       sql:
-        pluginName: "mysql" # if using MySQL 8.0.17 or later with Temporal Server v1.20, use "mysql8" plugin for Advanced Visibility capabilities
+        pluginName: "mysql" # if using MySQL 8.0.17 or later with Temporal Server v1.20, use "mysql8" plugin for advanced Visibility capabilities
         databaseName: "temporal_visibility"
         connectAddr: " " # remote address of this database; for example, 127.0.0.0:3306
         connectProtocol: " " # protocol example: tcp